openvinotoolkit/datumaro/docs/pascal_voc_user_manual.md

     --filter '<xpath filter expression>'
 ```

+Some formats provide extra options for conversion.
+To get information about them, run
-Some formats have extra arguments for converting, run `datum export -f FORMAT -- -h`
+`datum export -f <FORMAT> -- -h`
+These options are passed after double dash (`--`) in the command line.
-for more information.
-For example voc_segmentation format has extra argument
+For example, the `voc_segmentation` format has an extra argument
-`--label_map` which get opportunity to load user color map for segmentation mask:
+`--label_map`, which provides an option to load a custom color map for
+segmentation masks:

 ``` bash
 datum export -f voc_segmentation -- --label-map mycolormap.txt